-According to the MacArthur Research Network on an Aging Society we could have an average life expectancy of 100 by 2060, with some of us living until 150!
+According to the MacArthur Research Network on an Aging Society, we could have an average life expectancy of 100 by 2060, with some of us living until 150!

-However, as we slow down the age process we still need looking after and that’s why careers in medicine are surging.
+However, as we slow down the aging process we still need looking after and that’s why careers in medicine are surging.
 Job vacancies, particularly in the diagnostic realms like radiography, are growing and in need of qualified applicants.

 - Are you technically savvy?
 If you enjoy being on the cutting edge of technological development, then you will probably thrive in one of the many radiography jobs.
 This field is experiencing incredible advancement in technology and equipment.
 Due to the levels of research and funding going into the sector, its place in the medical environment is guaranteed for years to come.

 - Do you have an accelerated learning curve?
 There’s a relatively short training period needed for students to complete their certification and find work.